guptajyoti845/microfrontend-server-side-composition/README.md

-# Server-Side Composition - Microfrontend Example
+# Server-Side Composition - Microfrontend

 This repository demonstrates the Server-Side Composition pattern for Microfrontends.
 The example uses Webpack Module Federation to expose microfrontends and serve them from a single host application.